ubsuny/CP1-24-HW1/README.md

-This repository contains the codes implementing Bell's inequality on a quantum computer.
+This repository contains the codes implementing Bell's inequality on a quantum computer and documentation explaining the Physics behind the code.

 Contents: